ThePhoenix77/minibash/README.md

-# Minibash
+# Bashy

-Welcome to **Minibash**, a custom shell implementation designed to mimic the behavior of the Bash shell.
+Welcome to **Bashy**, a custom shell implementation designed to mimic the behavior of the Bash shell.
 This project serves as a practical exercise in understanding shell mechanics, process management, and command execution in Unix-like operating systems.

 ## Table of Contents